wvleak/mastering-pure-yul/README.md

 ### Using Hardhat

 To utilize Hardhat effectively, you must generate the contract bytecode and create the ABI before you can employ the contract.
-This script details how to compile and obtain the bytecode's output within a designated build folder:
+This script compiles and obtains the bytecode's output within a designated build folder:

 ```javascript
 const path = require("path");